 The existing network of wells to assess groundwater conditions in the Yucaipa Subbasin includes the majority of municipal water supply wells operated by South Mesa, South Mountain, WHWC, and YVWD.
 Monitoring wells installed by YVWD, the USGS and SBVMWD also provide data characterizing groundwater conditions in the Subbasin.
 The groundwater monitoring network includes 77 wells (Figure 3).
 Groundwater elevation data is collected at 73 of these wells; water quality data is collected at 40 of these wells; and groundwater production data is collected at 31 wells.
 Four of the municipal wells in the monitoring network are located outside the Plan Area and supply water to the Subbasin.
-This water supply is characterized as an imported groundwater supply to the Subbasin.
+This water supply is characterized as an imported groundwater supply to the

+Subbasin.
 The majority of the wells are municipal supply and monitoring wells; however, the network does include two irrigation wells operated by South Mountain.
-Table 7 presents the number and type of wells located in each management area.
+Table 8 presents the number and type of wells located in each management area.

-MANAGEMENT Area Municipal Monitoring Private/Domestic a Agricultural/ Irrigation
+Management Area Municipal Monitoring Private/Domestic a Agricultural/ Irrigation

-All wells 41 33 Unknown 3
+All Wells 41 33 Unknown 3

-Calimesa 13 9 0 2
+Calimesa 13 9 Unknown 2

 North Bench 17 13 Unknown 0

 San Timoteo 0 6 Unknown 1

 Western Heights 7 5 0 0

 Outside Subbasin 4 0 0 0

-Table 7.
-Types of Wells in the Monitoring Network
+Table 8.
+Types Of Wells In The Monitoring Network

-Source: Yucaipa Subbasin Groundwater Sustainability Plan (Dudek 2022).
+Source: Yucaipa Subbasin Groundwater Sustainability Plan (Dudek 2022a).

-a - The number of private well owners in the North Bench and San Timoteo management areas is unknown at this time.
-The Yucaipa GSA will reach out to the individual owners to confirm their use of groundwater and obtain well information and usage.
+The number of private well owners in the North Bench and San Timoteo management areas is unknown at this time.
+The Yucaipa GSA is in the process of establishing contact with the individual owners to confirm their use of groundwater and obtain well information and usage.